KronosAIPS/distdl/README.rst

     mpirun -np 20 python -m mpi4py -m pytest --with-mpi -rsa tests

 Substitute ``mpiexec`` or ``srun`` as correct for your system.

+Note, you may need to use `--hostfile <your hostfile>` or `--oversubscribe` if the system that you are running the tests on has less than 20 available slots.

 ..
 Note, to combine the coverage data from all the tox environments run: